satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/schedule.md

     * Serge Egelman, Siddharth Garg, Michelle Mazurek, and Peter Peterson will share insights from their proposal writing and development process, including stories of successes and failures.
 Rachel Greenstadt will moderate.

   * 12:15 : Lunch and One-on-one meetings
-    * NSF Mentors: Jeremy Epstein, Li Yang, Phillip Regalia, Daniela Oliveira, Anna Squicciarini, Dan Cosely, James Joshi, Chungsheng Xin, Cliff Wang, James Joshi
+    * NSF Mentors: Jeremy Epstein, Li Yang, Phillip Regalia, Daniela Oliveira, Anna Squicciarini, Dan Cosley, James Joshi, Chungsheng Xin, Cliff Wang, James Joshi
 	* Community Mentors: Adam Aviv, Rachel Greenstadt, Serge Egelman, Arkady Yerukhimovich, Michelle MAzurek, Peter Peterson, Ramesh Karri, and Sidharth Garg

   * 2:15 : Panel 2: Panel Review Process
-    * NSF Program Officers and Managers, Li Yang, Jeremy Epstein, Phillip Regalia, and Daniela Oliveira will share their insights about the panel reviewing process.
+    * NSF Program Officers: Li Yang, Jeremy Epstein, Phillip Regalia, and Daniela Oliveira will share their insights about the panel reviewing process.
 Adam Aviv will moderate this panel.
   * 3:45 : Break
   * 4:15 : BOF sessions
     * Participants will submit topics they are interested in discussion, and we will break into smaller groups to address those topics with aspiring PIs and mentors